-If you’ve been reading the Celebrating Financial Freedom blog for long, you know I’m not a big fan of having a credit score.
+If you’ve been reading the Celebrating Financial Freedom blog for long, you know I’m not a big fan of credit scores.
 In fact, I believe the best credit score is no score at all.
 So why would I write a post about how to increase your credit score?

 Well, in some cases it’s easier to increase your credit score quickly rather than waiting for it to go to zero while you’re in the transition of getting out of debt (which may take months to years).